cran-task-views/FunctionalData/FunctionalData.md

     B-spline, Fourier, and phase-amplitude Fourier).
 -   `r pkg("fdcov")` provides a variety of tools for the analysis of covariance operators.
--   `r pkg("fpca")` implements functional principal
-    components for sparsely observed data in a geometric approach to MLE for functional principal components.
 -   `r pkg("geofd")` provides Kriging based methods for predicting functional data (curves) with spatial dependence.
 -   `r pkg("mfaces")` implements multivariate functional